JanusGraph/janusgraph-dotnet/README.md

 ### JanusGraph.Net 1.0

-Since JanusGraph 1.0.0 is not officially released yet, we also only have prerelease versions of JanusGraph.Net.
+GraphBinary serialization includes breaking changes in version 1.0.0.
-Note that serialization of Geoshapes via GraphBinary is only compatible with JanusGraph 1.0.0 and higher.
+JanusGraph.Net 1.0 is therefore only compatible with JanusGraph 0.6 if GraphSON is used.

 ## Serialization Formats